eli-lilly-donanemab-alzheimers-drug-trial

 Looking at anti-amyloids overall and their side effects, which can sometimes prove very serious and even fatal, not all researchers are convinced that the risks of these monoclonal antibody drugs for Alzheimer’s outweigh potential benefits.
 At the end of the day, experts say, people living with Alzheimer’s need access to more treatment options, and every patient and family needs to make an informed decision with their doctor about the cost-benefit analysis of taking an anti-amyloid.

-How are the drugmakers measuring their results?
+How are drugmakers measuring donanemab’s efficacy?

 Alzheimer’s drug trials measure the rate of cognitive decline over the course of 1.5 years using the 18-point Clinical Dementia Rating–Sum of Boxes (CDR-SB) scale and the 146-point The Integrated Alzheimer’s Disease Rating Scale (iADRS).
 The CDR-SB and iADRS are two validated measures of cognitive decline, where larger numbers indicate more impairment.
 Points are scored based on what patients can and can’t do (such as cooking food or their ability to finish a Sudoku).
 A loved one or caregiver is also involved in these interviews to make sure these scores are accurate.